-As a cluster administrator, you can deploy cluster logging to aggregate all the logs from your OpenShift Container Platform cluster, such as node system audit logs, application container logs, and infrastructure logs.
-Cluster logging aggregates these logs from throughout your cluster and stores them in a default log store.
+As a cluster administrator, you can deploy OpenShift Logging to aggregate all the logs from your OpenShift Container Platform cluster, such as node system audit logs, application container logs, and infrastructure logs.
+OpenShift Logging aggregates these logs from throughout your cluster and stores them in a default log store.
 You can use the Kibana web console to visualize log data.

 application- Container logs generated by user applications running in the cluster, except infrastructure container applications.